rhysf/Synima2/README.md

 ```

 This will:

-	•	read and validate the repo spec
+* Read and validate the repo spec
-	•	match features in the GFF to the genome FASTA
+* Match features in the GFF to the genome FASTA
-	•	extract and write parsed .pep and/or .cds FASTA files in a standard layout
+* Extract and write parsed .pep and/or .cds FASTA files in a standard layout

 ## Orthology inference and summary